 Distress Centres Promote Happiness Through Social & Mental Health Support in Ontario

 Many people in Ontario (and worldwide) who struggle with social isolation, or who might have a mental health or psychosocial disability, have come to rely on support from the Distress Centres .
-This Distress Centres provides much needed social support, to help reduce the loneliness and or social isolation that can negatively impact someones mental health and overall well-being.
+The Distress Centres provides much needed social support, to help reduce the loneliness and or social isolation that can negatively impact someones mental health and overall well-being.

 The Distress Centres has been around since 1967, and provides 24-hour, 365 days a year, response to those experiencing emotional distress or in need of crisis intervention and suicide prevention.
 They also provide face-to-face support and counseling to people dealing with the effects of suicide and homicide.
 The Distress Centres continues to expand, with call volume increasing each year.
 As the home to the only 24 Hour Distress Line in Toronto, Distress Centres now receives more than 120,000 calls annually, with 600 highly trained volunteers providing round-the-clock coverage.
 Distress Centres is the point of first access in the city for individuals in crisis requiring emotional first aid.